What is Web Scraping?

 - Compare product prices on Amazon to other online retailers, such as Walmart, Target, etc.

-- Visualise the data in charts and graphs using Import.io Insights.
+- Visualize the data in charts and graphs using Import.io Insights.

 - Feed this data into your internal processes or analysis tools via the Import.io APIs.